-There are clear social, economic, and environmental benefits to shifting users from private vehicles to public transit.
+There are overwhelming social, economic, and environmental benefits to shifting users from private vehicles to public transit.
 Better transit means better mobility and more choices for everyone.
 For young adults who rely on transit, it’s a key part of keeping them here.
 For older adults who rely on transit, it’s a key part of giving them good quality of life.
 Calgary is ready for a public transit system that will help navigate our economic recovery and prepare us for a bright, active future.

 We need to plan, fund, and build the next stage of our public transit now.